 Local hobby shops can be a good source of basic construction materials but you will need to turn elsewhere for specialised solar car components.
-You cannot just use any wheels, guide rollers, motors, gears, etc and expect to compete at the highest level.
-Some of these can be manufactured by teams themselves but not everyone has the skills or equipment so we’ve listed the two main suppliers of solar car parts below.
+You cannot just use any wheels, motors, gears, etc and expect to compete at the highest level.
+Some of these can be manufactured by teams themselves but not everyone has the skills or equipment to do so.
+The two main suppliers of commercially available solar car parts are:

-These companies are both based in Victoria and offer a comprehensive range of products that have been designed and manufactured specifically for the solar challenge.
+These companies are both based in Victoria and offer a comprehensive range of products that have been designed specifically for the solar challenge.
 It’s highly recommended that you check out their websites for a full list of inventory.
-To help you get started you we’ve included Scorpio’s main solar catalogue below.
-Also be sure to check out a few of Scorpio’s other catalogues for additional gear.
+To help you get started we’ve included Scorpio’s main solar catalogue below but be sure to also check out a few of their other catalogues.

 R & I do not list prices on their webpage so you will need to contact them for a quote.
 Both sell ready-to-assemble solar car components and Scorpio now even offer a CHALLENGER SOLAR CAR kit that includes a basic carbon fibre chassis.